 Here’s a neat fact: deep-sea diving mammals like whales generate energy by respiration – using oxygen – when they’re on the surface.
-But when they’re underwater for a long period they generate oxygen by fermentation.
+But when underwater for an extended period, they generate oxygen by fermentation.
 As I said, it’s a backup energy generator.

 No cell that’s working right would ever fall back on fermentation when oxygen is available.
 Fermentation is inefficient.
-It doesn’t produce nearly as much energy and creates toxic byproducts – lactic acid and ammonia.
+It doesn’t produce as much energy and creates toxic byproducts like lactic acid and ammonia.

 Cancer cells are different – they’re sick – not because their DNA is damaged but because they use fermentation even when plenty of oxygen is around.
 That’s what Dr. Seyfried means when he posits that cancer is a metabolic disease rather than a genetic disease.